 - 3. To edit a server-side property, select the property from the list, then click Edit, then update the Key and Value fields as needed, and then click OK. - 4.
 To delete a server-side property, select the property from the list, and then click Remove.
 In the confirmation dialog box, click Yes. - 5.
-To change the method that the driver uses to apply server-side properties, do one of the following: - To configure the driver to apply each server-side property by executing a query when opening a session to the Hive server, select the Apply Server Side Properties With Queries check box.

-Or, to configure the driver to use a more efficient method for applying server-side properties that does not involve additional network round-tripping, clear the Apply Server Side Properties With Queries check box.
+To configure the driver to convert server-side property key names to all lower-case characters, select the Convert Key Name To Lower Case check box. - 6.
+To change the method that the driver uses to apply server-side properties, do one of the following: - To configure the driver to apply each server-side property by executing a query when opening a session to the Hive server, select the Apply Server Side Properties With Queries check box. - Or, to configure the driver to use a more efficient method for applying server-side properties that does not involve additional network round-tripping, clear the Apply Server Side Properties With Queries check box.